Performance & UX

 Check:

-• Does the page progress logically from relevance to trust to action?
+• Does the page progress logically from establishing relevance to building trust to prompting action?

-• Are the strongest sections too low on the page?
+• Are your strongest arguments buried too low on the page?

-• Are there generic filler sections breaking momentum?
+• Are there generic filler sections that break the momentum?

 9. Mobile conversion usability